open-contracting/standard/docs/schema/packaging/index.md

 # Packaging

-In this section you will find the schema for [release packages](release_package.md) and [record packages](record_package.md), which act as envelopes for releases and records, respectively.
+This section describes the schema for [release packages](release_package) and [record packages](record_package), which act as envelopes for releases and records, respectively.

 ```{toctree}
 :hidden: